PR454D/awesome-config/README.md

 (found in 'alsa-utils' AUR)
 ### playerctl
 ### lxpolkit
-for those who use pamac-gui
+for those who use pamac-gui or octopi
 ### doom emacs
 if you dont want this just comment out the last line in rc.lua